g-etorri/articles/jncie-self-study/bgp-and-policies/9-ibgp-peering-configuration.md

 set protocols bgp group iBGP-AS65020-East neighbor 10.0.0.5
 ```

-Ok, our BGP configuration is almost ready, but we have to add some security properties, and add the BFD to improve the failure detection.

-The BFD session is simple, we'll folow the baseline standard that we have in our IGP, with 3000ms of interval.
+To improve failure detection, we apply a BFD interval of 3000ms, matching our IGP baseline:
 ```
 set protocols bgp group iBGP-AS65020-East bfd-liveness-detection minimum-interval 3000 set protocols bgp group iBGP-AS65020-West bfd-liveness-detection minimum-interval 3000
 ```
-Now, for the TCP-AO, we'll add the security in the TCP session established between our routers!

-We need to define our key, then, apply this in the BGP groups.
-The start-time defined, is when the routers will change the keys to establish the connection.
+Next, we replace legacy MD5 with TCP-AO to secure the TCP sessions established between our routers.
+We define the authentication key-chain, specify a start-time for key rotation, and apply it to the BGP groups.
 ```
 set security authentication-key-chains key-chain l4b key 0 secret l4b
 set security authentication-key-chains key-chain l4b key 0 start-time "2026-25-2.14:25:00 -0300"